sellmerfud/awakening/README.md

 `Saudi Arabia` or `uk` for `United Kingdom`.
 If the prefix you type is not unqiue, the program will display the valid choices.

-There is a `resolve plots` command, but you will rarely need to used it.
+There is a `resolve plots` command, but you will rarely need to use it.
 The program will detect when a new action phase has started and if there are unresolved plots, they will be resloved.